justinrgarrard/world-of-naevis.net/docs/more/languages/secret.md

 #### Words of Power

 Secret languages are languages of [magic](../../the_frontier/greenlands/magic), capable of producing supernatural effects without the use of spells.
-[Priests](../../character_creation/class/cleric) are typically proficient in one related to their cult.

 ##### **Abyssal**